Good Samaritan Mentor Program

 How do I become a mentor?

-If you are interested in becoming a mentor, please contact Beth Burns at 850-297-1113 or through the website contact form.
+If you are interested in becoming a mentor, please contact us through the website contact form.
 Our only requirement is that a mentor be baptized born again believeer as defined in John 3:16 and Romans 10:9, teach Biblical truth, and have a heart to mentor those in need.
 The mentor must be understanding, compassionate, friendly, a confidante, and a spiritual leader.

 What resources are available?